 - changes to the appearance of any building; - noise disturbance from the use or any increased traffic and parking generated; - unsociable hours of operation; and - the storage of hazardous materials or emissions from the site.

-restrict the development of live/work units and tourism enterprises of an appropriate scale to a rural area which are promoted through HCS.
+Policies WG11 and WG12 encourages live/work units and home working of an appropriate scale to a rural area (NPPF para 81d).